 Tips For Making The Perfect Bubble and Squeak

-Firstly, mashed potato is really important in holding bubble and squeak together.
+- Why does my Bubble and Squeak fall apart?
+Firstly, mashed potato is really important in holding Bubble and Squeak together.
 Follow the recipe for the right potato-to-vegetable ratio, and you should be fine.
 Secondly, press the potato and cabbage mixture well into the oven-proof pan or dish before it goes into the oven so that it sticks together well.
 Thirdly, don’t over-mix.
 It will form a crispy crust and hold together when sliced.

-I have included salt and pepper in the recipe instructions because you may need to include it.
-It really depends on how well your leftovers were seasoned, to begin with.
+- Season with caution: I have included salt and pepper in the recipe instructions because you may need to include it.
+It really depends on how well your leftovers were seasoned to begin with.
 If you already have well-seasoned ingredients, you likely won’t need to add any more.
 For the best results, taste as you go!

 No!
 This recipe contains bacon and eggs.
 To make this recipe vegan, simply omit the bacon and eggs and ensure your leftover cabbage or other vegetables are vegan-friendly.